 Together these herbs and the substances within them are traditionally used to support the metabolism of fats and sugars, normal pancreatic and liver function and support antioxidant activity against free radicals that are formed in the body during normal metabolism and exposure to environmental factors.

 Genes Load the Gun – Lifestyle Pulls the Trigger

 Environment is a greater determinant of health than genetics.
 It is gene expression rather than genetic predisposition that determines the fate of the patient.
 From a wellness standpoint, what is done with the body is far more important than how the body is composed when it comes to maintaining and achieving true health.

 Studying how our genetic codes respond to their environments, rather than attempting to alter them fundamentally via pharmaceutical means, is called epigenetics.
 Epigenetic therapies teach the body how to behave better, rather than altering it with pills.
 If metabolic correction is the goal, and epigenetics is the team, then the star player would be metabolism itself.

 Impaired or incomplete cellular biochemical reactions are amended with metabolic correction.
 Disease is not unpredictable.
 Sickness is not inevitable.
 The “Pathological State” can be rejected.
 The “Healthy State” can be achieved.
-It isn’t easy.
+It is not easy.
 But is fairly simple.
-And it’s worth it!
+And it is worth it!